 Outside of his practice, Mr. Boynton is extremely active in community arts organizations and the North Carolina Bar Association.
 In addition to having chaired the Litigation Section of the North Carolina Bar Association, Mr. Boynton co-authored the amendments of critical aspects of North Carolina's rules of civil procedure and civil costs statutes, formed the Committee on E-Discovery Rules, and co-chairs the Thorp Committee on Local Rules.

 Mr. Boynton was named to Business North Carolina’s "Legal Elite" in 2006, 2007, 2009, 2012 and 2013.
-He was listed in The Best Lawyers in America® for Construction Law and Construction Litigation in 2022 and the ten years immediately preceding.
+He was listed in The Best Lawyers in America® for Construction Law and Construction Litigation in 2023 and the 11 years immediately preceding.

 Insights View All